rgongw0414/generic-queue/README.md

  ```
 #### output:
 ```
+initializng a queue with linked-list structure, string element:

+enQueue string element:  "hello"

+enQueue string element:  "apple"

+enQueue string element:  "grape"

+deQueue a element from front

+-
-enQueue string element:  "hello" enQueue string element:  "apple" enQueue string element:  "grape" deQueue a element from front all element in queue, from rear to front: grape apple myQueue points to NULL
+all element in queue, from rear to front:

+grape
+apple
+-
+myQueue points to NULL
 len: -1
 ```